NOAA funding cuts impact weather reporting

 As the so-called Department of Government Efficiency, or DOGE, run by unelected tech billionaire Elon Musk indiscriminately slashes government agencies’ budgets claiming to root out fraud, waste and bloat, many federal government agencies, including the National Oceanic and Atmospheric Administration, began mass firings of employees.
 In a first wave of lay-offs people took the offer to retire early.
 Last week, a second wave of NWS staff was fired, most of them probationary workers, including at the Tsunami Warning Center in Palmer.

-The only National Weather Service employee in Nome, social scientist Kitty Sopow took the offer of early retirement.
+The only National Weather Service employee in Nome, social scientist Kitty Sopow was fired.
 One NWS employee in Bethel was fired during cuts, and Western Alaska now has no permanently assigned National Weather Service employees, according to Alaska Climate Specialist Rick Thoman, although there are still technicians who come to Nome from Anchorage to work on equipment.
 The closest NWS employee is now in Fairbanks.

 “The reduction of forecasters in offices that have been short-staffed for years, continuing overwork of remaining forecasters will result in lower quality forecasts, watches and warnings,” said Thoman.
 He also predicted longer equipment outages, including to the NOAA weather radio and Tsunami equipment, and outages on tide gauges and ocean buoys.

-Note: CORRECTION: A correction was made to this article reflecting the fact that Kitty Sopow was fired from NOAA.
-She did not voluntarily retire.
-NOAA had wrong paperwork on her file, listing her as a Pathways Intern and all Pathway Interns were fired.